KoolestKatEver/bestbuy-deploymentfiles/README.md

          - Other libraries aligned with these changes to maintain compatibility across the dependency tree.
        - **Reasoning:** Prevents future incompatibilities caused by upstream updates, ensuring the application remains stable during dependency upgrades.

   - **Outcome:** The issue persists despite multiple dependency adjustments, rebuilds, and redeployments.
-Further investigation is needed.

 ### Makeline-Service Not Functioning

 - **Description:** The `makeline-service` is not processing orders from the queue even though both `virtual-customer` and `virtual-worker` are running.
 No information was being saved into MongoDB.